NickMaev/react-core-boilerplate/README.md

 * [SASS](https://sass-lang.com/) - CSS preprocessor.
 * [WebPack 4](https://webpack.js.org/) - bundler.
 * [Axios](https://github.com/axios/axios) - isomorphic fetch util.
-* [ts-nameof](https://github.com/dsherret/ts-nameof) - allows you to use type-safe names of inputs in form.
+* [ts-nameof](https://github.com/dsherret/ts-nameof) - allows you to use type-safe names of inputs in the form.
 * [json-to-url](https://www.npmjs.com/package/json-to-url) - allows you to pass JSON objects to URL query for GET and DELETE methods.
 * [Serilog](https://serilog.net/) - allows you to log into files (`logs/` directory) and also into Azure Cloud Provider.